mihirtiwari/HackIllinois/CONTRIBUTING.md

 ## New Feature Requirements
 * When you finish the feature contact either contributor about integrating it into the project

+## Current Planned Features
+* Be able to use other patient data such as weight, age, sex, etc. to make a better prediction about drug interactions
+* Make a score for th severity of a drug interaction

 ## Style Guide / Coding conventions

 ### Python